The World is a Stressful Place…

 It’s an extremely rare occurrence for everyone in the world to be experiencing a version of the same thing, but that is what’s happening right now.
 Every individual in the world is facing some form of the stress and anxiety that results from a global pandemic like this.

 We will recover from this.

 How Sandstone Care is Helping

-Sandstone Care is continuing to provide Detox, Teen Residential, PHP, IOP, and Sober Living services during the COVID-19 Pandemic while taking the necessary precautions to keep our clients and team members safe.
+Sandstone Care is continuing to provide Detox, Teen Residential, PHP, IOP, and Transitional Living Program services during the COVID-19 Pandemic while taking the necessary precautions to keep our clients and team members safe.
 In an effort to remain accessible, we are also offering virtual IOP services.

-If you or someone you know is struggling with substance abuse and mental health concerns during the COVID-19 Pandemic and would benefit from professional treatment services, please reach out to our admissions line at Phone: (202) 816-7435.
+If you or someone you know is struggling with substance abuse and mental health concerns during the COVID-19 Pandemic and would benefit from professional treatment services, please reach out to our admissions line at (888) 850-1890.